CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 Nowadays more and more institutions are deciding not to perform their own processes and activities, but outsource them to an external service provider.
-This decision is usually made because of the many opportunities that such an outsourcing project can bring.
+This decision is usually made because of the many possibilities that such an outsourcing project can bring.
 Depending on the existing framework conditions, costs may be saved, external resources used flexibly, or a reduction in their own resources may be achieved in order to focus more on one's own core competencies.
 However, these opportunities are always accompanied by risks that are sometimes considerable (high dependence on external service providers, loss of control and control and information security risks), which not only cause an outsourcing service to fail, but in the worst case also the existence of outsourcing Endanger institution.
 It is therefore all the more important to adequately address any risks associated with the outsourcing service.
 In order to be able to implement this objective appropriately, close cooperation between the outsourcing service provider and the outsourcing customer is essential.
 The success of the outsourcing project is not only in the interest of the outsourcing institution.
 Rather, the outsourcing service provider also has a great interest in ensuring that the customer's outsourcing goals are met to their fullest satisfaction.
 Failure to meet the requirements of the service provider can sometimes result in high penalties and other legal implications that not only have a significant financial impact on the service provider, but can also seriously damage its reputation.

 Due to these risks, measures are described below that the outsourcing service provider should consider or implement during each phase of an outsourcing service.

 ### 1.2 Life cycle

 In order to realize an outsourcing service, both the outsourcing body and the outsourcing service provider have to implement a series of measures to ensure the proper course and thus the success of an outsourcing service.
-Starting with the creation of a rough concept for the outsourcing service, the contract design with the outsourcing customer up to the safe migration and the transition to the regular operation, a variety of security risks are to be countered.
+Starting with the creation of a rough concept for the outsourcing service, the contract design with the outsourcing customer up to the safe migration and the transition into the regular enterprise, a multiplicity of security risks is to be met thereby.
 In the following, from the point of view of the service provider, the steps of outsourcing and their individual measures are listed.

 ** planning and conception **